blueberrycola/vue-FindMeFood/README.md

     npm i request, curl
     created checking for if password and confPass are matching created email regex expression to check if register form has valid email address
+# Commit 15:
+    creating axios code for request.
+Failure.
+# Commit 16:
+    figuring out how to make a request from localhost:3000 to localhost:8080.
+    edit:
+    It is done by @CrossReference("yoururl:8080") tag in Spring!